vormkracht10/laravel-seo-scanner/README.md

 ✅ The page has an H1 tag and if it is used only once per page. <br>
 ✅ All links redirect to an url using HTTPS. <br>
-✅ Every image has an alt tag. <br>
+✅ Every image has an alt attribute. <br>
 ✅ The page contains no broken links. <br>
 ✅ The page contains no broken images. <br>
 ✅ Length of the content is at least 2100 characters. <br>